guidobouman/thesis/Documents/ResearchPlan/Subquestion Brain and Memory.markdown

+### Sub question 1
-### How does information gets stored and exchanged within the human brain according to neuroscientists?
+#### How does information get stored and exchanged within the human brain according to neuroscientists?

 #### Explanation
 We need to know how the human brain operates before we can make any predictions on this subject.
 Neuroscientists have formed their theories / knowledge based on studies of factual data, thus can provide us the most relevant & trustworthy information.